George Bellows: Social and political themes

 Growing prestige as a painter brought changes in his life and work.
 Though he continued his earlier themes, Bellows also began to receive portrait commissions, as well as social invitations, from New York's wealthy elite.
 Additionally, he followed Henri's lead and began to summer in Maine, painting seascapes on Monhegan and Matinicus islands.

 At the same time, the always socially conscious Bellows also associated with a group of radical artists and activists called "the Lyrical Left", who tended towards anarchism in their extreme advocacy of individual rights.
 He taught at the first Modern School in New York City (as did his mentor, Henri), and served on the editorial board of the socialist journal The Masses, to which he contributed many drawings and prints beginning in 1911.
 However, he was often at odds with other contributors due to his belief that artistic freedom should trump any ideological editorial policy.
 Bellows also dissented from this circle in his very public support of U.S. intervention in World War I. In 1918, he created a series of lithographs and paintings that graphically depicted atrocities which the Allies said had been committed by Germany during its invasion of Belgium.
 Notable among these was The Germans Arrive, which gruesomely illustrated a German soldier restraining a Belgian teen whose hands had just been severed.
 However, his work was also highly critical of the domestic censorship and persecution of antiwar dissenters conducted by the U.S. government under the Espionage Act.

-He was also criticized for some of the liberties he took in capturing scenes of war.
+He was criticized for some of the liberties he took in capturing scenes of war.
 The artist Joseph Pennell argued that because Bellows had not witnessed the events he painted firsthand, he had no right to paint them.
 Bellows responded that he had not been aware that Leonardo da Vinci "had a ticket to paint the Last Supper".